 By Suzanne Wiggins

 As far back as I can remember I’ve been a master of self-sufficiency.
-Until three years ago I took great pride in this and believed it to be one of my best personal attributes.
+For most of my life, I took great pride in this and believed it to be one of my best personal attributes.
 I have come to realize, however, there is a difference between knowing how to be self-reliant and being driven to live it as a lifestyle.
 It began innocently enough with a single childhood experience.
 A small seed that once planted, quickly grew into a life-long presumption that I must do everything for myself.

 I’m sure I started where we always did back then, searching the deep, crumb-filled crevasses of the living room furniture.
 No one really wanted to stick their hand in there so it was usually a good spot for finding spare change when things got desperate.
 Next, my mother kept a plastic container of pennies in her dresser drawer and that was another good source when my siblings and I were in dire need of financial resources.
 I’m sure a bit of my sneaker fund was “found” there.
 Some of it came from my resourcefulness and cheerful disposition.
 As a kid, I discovered that my parents’ friends, particularly those who stopped by to have a few beers with my dad, seemed to enjoy giving money away.
 I would sit by smiling cheerfully while the adults told stories and laughed until inevitably someone would reach in their pocket, pull out a quarter and hand it to me.
 Sometimes the quarters were offered as incentive to go away, but that was fine too since it was all for the cause of my sneakers.
 Finally, I was not above begging.
 My siblings were old enough to work so I hit them up and agreed to perform demeaning tasks in exchange for a bit of spare change.
 It took a while, but I bought those amazing royal blue sneakers and wore them until they were full of holes and eventually fell apart.

 Fast forward several decades.
 I was enjoying a beer with a friend one day after work and he asked why I had never been married.
-It was definitely not the first time I’d been asked, but to be honest, I find the question equivalent to asking a woman who has gained a few pounds if she is expecting.
+It was definitely not the first time I’d been asked.
 I smiled sweetly and gave him my pat answer, “because no one has asked me.”
 He then made the observation, “well usually when a person wants something they find a way to make it happen.”
 Whoa, wait a minute.
 This person barely knew me and certainly had never heard the tale of the blue sneakers.
 His comment bothered me.
-It bothered me because I couldn’t stop thinking about it.
-Given that I had already undertaken the mission to dramatically change my life I was compelled to explore the idea further.
+It bothered me because I couldn’t stop thinking about it and found myself compelled to explore the idea further.

 It took over a year and a lot of introspection, but I finally arrived at the ultimate revelation.
 I had never married because I didn’t know how to need someone.
-I slowly realized that my self-sufficiency had kept me from experiencing the joy of being taken care of; not because I needed to be taken care of, or because I was entitled to it, but because people want to take care of the ones they love.
-All those years I had mistakenly viewed needing someone as a sign of weakness rather than an expression of love and caring.
+I slowly realized that my self-sufficiency had kept me from experiencing the joy of depending on someone; not because I needed to be taken care of, but because people want to take care of the ones they love.
+All those years I had mistakenly viewed depending on someone as a sign of weakness rather than an expression of love and caring.
 That was a painful discovery to make for someone who had viewed self-sufficiency as a virtue.